acp25/emplotee-management-system/README.md

 ## Installation

 Please clone the repositry from Github and use any source code editor that you would like.
+You will also need to create a database for this application to work.

 ## Usage